adamfowleruk/exampleforms/README.md

 ## Instructions from Jon
-The content under data/scottish-government/* contains the updated formbuilder and formrunner instance Import the data using the sample script form-import.xqy from the MarkLogic query console Copy the custom.css file to the orbeon deployment under $TOMCAT_HOME/webapps/orbeon/WEB-INF/resources/config Copy or modify properties-local.xml using supplied sample.
+The content under data/scottish-government/* contains the updated formbuilder and formrunner instance Import the data using the sample script form-import.xqy from the MarkLogic query console Copy the gds.css and custom.css files to the orbeon deployment under $TOMCAT_HOME/webapps/orbeon/WEB-INF/resources/config Copy the switcher.js file to $TOMCAT_HOME/webapps/orbeon/WEB-INF/resources/forms Copy or modify properties-local.xml using supplied sample.

 The files under autocomplete should be deployed to a MarkLogic application server running on port 8048